danielnemenyi/mu4e-filters/README.md

 # Mu4e Filters

+**This is still in an experimental state.
+Functions and bindings may change in a future update.**

 Mu4e Filters provides an easy and customizable search filter interface for the Emacs email client [Mu4e](https://github.com/djcb/mu).
 Install, press `,` (`M-x mu4e-filters`) on your message view and